DevAdvik/snippet-share/README.md

-# Snippet share
+# Snippet sphere

-This is a snippet sharing project
+Snippet Sphere is a code-snippet sharing web-app.